-The Special Committee of each candidate may, in some cases, require demonstration of a reading knowledge of one or more foreign languages; however, there is no fixed language requirement.
+The Special Committee of each candidate may require a reading knowledge of one or more foreign languages; however, there is no fixed language requirement.

 Although candidates are expected to take some courses, there are no required courses.
-The Special Committee, however, must be satisfied that the candidate will have a sufficient grounding in the nature and function of legal systems and legal processes.
-This requirement may be fulfilled either on the strength of prior study or through an appropriate course of study at Cornell.
-Candidates whose prior study has been in another system of law must demonstrate adequate understanding of the common-law systems before they can be awarded a degree.
+The Special Committee, however, must be satisfied that the candidate will have a satisfactory grounding in the nature and function of legal systems and legal processes.
+That requirement may be fulfilled either on the strength of prior study or through an appropriate course of study at Cornell.
+A candidate whose prior study has been in another system of law must demonstrate adequate understanding of the common-law systems before he or she can be awarded a degree.